Baby Love (Nicole Scherzinger song): Reception

 A reviewer for the Manchester Evening News wrote that it's "a nice little number which highlights her above average vocals."

 The single achieved reasonable success outside of the United States, particularly in Europe.
 This is likely due to Scherzinger's performance at the MTV Europe Music Awards 2007 on November 1, 2007, in which she sang the song with will.i.am, the producer and featured artist of the song.
 The song peaked at number fourteen on the UK Singles Chart.
 It also became a top ten hit in the Germany and Italy.
 Although the song was not successful on the Billboard Hot 100, it reached number four on the Billboard Hot Dance Club Play and peaked at number 8 at Bubbling Under Hot 100 chart.

 Music video

-Scherzinger lying on a yacht as seen in the music video.

 The video was shot on Catalina Island, California, and was directed by Francis Lawrence.
 The music video premiered on September 24, 2007.